microsoft/build25-LAB309/Lab-Instructions/Exercise-2.md

 ## Lab challenges

-1. Can you add another hotel to the built-in sample data?
+1. Can you add another hotel to the built-in sample data; deploy the app to Azure and upload document using the app running in Azure?

 **Hints**:
 * Perhaps ask your copilot where the **Upload Documents** button is getting the sample data?